 Clearly defining what you count as successes and failures throughout this process is often overlooked and underrated.
 Spend time discussing goals and successes, so you have areas to push toward rather than some ambiguous idea of “growth.”

 Investing in people requires prioritizing relationships over programs.
 Focus on personal discipleship, mentorship, and community involvement.
 Equip and empower church members to grow in their faith and serve others.
 By building strong, supportive relationships, the church fosters a caring environment where individuals feel valued and motivated to contribute.
 This investment in people nurtures spiritual growth and creates a ripple effect, encouraging others to join and engage with the church community.
-Ensure this investment is reflected in your church financial software, your budget, and your church finance reports.

 Practical 'Investing in People' Tips:

 - Pair experienced members with new or younger attendees for spiritual guidance and support.
 This fosters personal growth and strong relationships.
-An excellent resource for this is "Beginning in Grace", a discipleship manual available on Amazon.
+(An excellent resource for this is "Beginning in Grace", a discipleship manual available on Amazon.)

 - Create small group meetings for Bible study, prayer, and fellowship.
 These intimate settings encourage deeper connections and mutual support.